The Effortless Mindfulness Research Center studies methods of directly accessing a type of mindfulness that is already effortlessly aware and awake.

 The term “effortless” does not mean that no effort is needed for this form of mindfulness practice.
 An initial effort is made to access nondual awareness, and, once accessed, this form of awareness is found to be effortlessly awake and aware, without the need to deliberately maintain focus.
 Read more about awake awareness »

-Nondual Mindfulness treatment for pain differs from other approaches, such as the traditionally-studied mindfulness meditation.
+Effortless Mindfulness treatment for pain differs from other approaches, such as the traditionally-studied mindfulness meditation.
 It has already proven to be remarkably effective for people with chronic physical pain and chronic mental and emotional pain.
 With this approach, people are able to prevent their reaction to pain from continuously looping in the reactive mind.
 Instead, they use local awake awareness to move directly into the area of pain and then allow the pain signal to go directly to the expansive field of Awake Awareness.

-The Nondual Mindfulness approach has been tested and found to be remarkably effective for attaining a peace and well-being that allow the “craver” to let go and their true nature to rest in the here and now.
+The Effortless Mindfulness approach has been tested and found to be remarkably effective for attaining a peace and well-being that allow the “craver” to let go and their true nature to rest in the here and now.

 Receive a free book chapter and keep up with Loch’s latest events, online courses, videos, and more!